TL;DR

 The silent epidemic of burnout is no longer simmering beneath the surface—it has erupted.
-The latest 2025 data paints a sobering picture: more than half of the UK's workforce is grappling with chronic burnout, a condition now officially recognised by the World Health Organization (WHO).
+The latest 2025 data paints a sobering picture: more than half of the UK's workforce is grappling with chronic burnout, a condition now officially recognised by the World Health Organisation (WHO).
 This isn't just about feeling tired; it's a state of profound emotional, physical, and mental exhaustion that carries a devastating lifetime cost, potentially exceeding £4.2 million per individual through lost income, healthcare costs, and diminished quality of life.

 This article unpacks the true scale of this crisis, reveals the hidden costs eroding your financial and personal future, and explains how private medical insurance (PMI) offers a powerful, proactive solution.